 Components of VDI

-Virtual Desktop Infrastructure consists of four main components.
+Virtual Desktop Infrastructure consists of several main components.

-- – The client that wishes to connect to the virtual machines (VM).
+- – Client that wishes to connect to the virtual machines (VM).

-- – A broker acts as an intermediary that directs traffic between the client and the servers.
+- – Broker acts as an intermediary that directs traffic between the client and the servers.
 It handles user authentication and authorization.

-- – The virtualization server that hosts the actual virtual machines.
+- – Virtualization server that hosts the actual virtual machines.

-- – The virtual machines allowing the users to access the remote desktop to perform the required tasks.
+- – Virtual machines allow the users to access the remote desktop to perform the required tasks.